 To allow for student voice and choice, all students will be given the option to enroll in the acclererated math and science program for 8th grade.
+8th grade Accelerated Math is Regents Algebra and accelerated science is Regents Earth Science.
 In 7th grade, students will be given an overview of the program to allow them to reflect on their interest.
 Every quarter, students will re-evaluate their progress to determine if they want to remain in the program or return to the 8th grade sections.